Caps on Damages for Medical Malpractice Harms Overall Medical Care

 HEADING

-Our attorney at the Law Office of Kelley J. Johnson has worked with the Indiana Medical Malpractice Act and the caps on damages for over 15 years.
+Our attorney at the Law Office of Kelley J. Johnson has worked with the Indiana Medical Malpractice Act and the caps on damages for nearly 20 years.
 We understand how the system works and try to educate our clients from the outset.
 At the Law Office of Kelley J. Johnson, we try to evaluate your case early and give you our recommendations as to whether you have a claim that should be investigated and pursued.

 We have also filed many claims for damages on behalf of an injured patient with the Indiana Department Insurance for damages over and above what the healthcare provider has paid.
 If you have questions about the caps in Indiana, the attorney at the Law Office of Kelley J. Johnson will try to answer those questions.